GameKit Complete Guide for Developers Multiplayer and More

 Recovery strategies

-• Save local state and attempt to resynchronize when network is restored
+- Save the local state and attempt to resynchronize when the network is restored.

 UI and UX patterns for social features